pryley/alfred-the-archive/README.md

 There are two modifier keys (and one modifier key combo) that you can use when creating a note without a template:

-1. **⌥ Option:** Holding this key down as you press Enter will paste the current clipboard contents into the note below the title and tags.
+1. **⌥ Option:** Holding this key down as you press Enter will paste the current clipboard contents into the note below the tags.

 2. **⌘ Command:** Holding this key down as you press Enter will either remove or add the Zettel ID to the note depending on whether or not you have enabled the "Use ID for empty file names" option in The Archive preferences.

-3. **⌘ Command + ⌥ Option:** Holding these two keys down as you press Enter will both paste the current clipboard contents into the template's `{content}` placeholder, and remove or add the Zettel ID to the note depending on whether or not you have enabled the "Use ID for empty file names" option in The Archive preferences.
+3. **⌘ Command + ⌥ Option:** Holding these two keys down as you press Enter will both paste the current clipboard contents into the note below the tags, and remove or add the Zettel ID to the note depending on whether or not you have enabled the "Use ID for empty file names" option in The Archive preferences.

 ## Templates